Fricsion/FullyLocalSmartHomeDevices/README.md

 - 4️⃣ Does it NOT require internet when Home Assistant instance restarts (e.g. upgrading the server)?
 - 5️⃣ Does it NOT require internet when it operates?

+if any functionality is unavailable without internet, please do mention that in additional info.

 ## Devices

 ### Plugs